-Additional pension benefit obligation have been set aside since 2018 according to the approval by the Oversight Board.
-As of September 30, 2023, no additional obligations have been set aside because the requirements for recognizing additional benefits as mentioned above have not been fulfilled.
+Additional pension benefit obligation has been set aside since 2018 according to the approval by the Oversight Board.
+As of December 31, 2023, there is no additional obligations set aside because the requirements for recognizing additional benefits as mentioned above have not been fulfilled.